GlebBatykov/theater/README.md

 }
 ```

-An example of sending a message to an actor that is higher in the actor hierarchy, using the actor context with an absolute path.
+An example of sending a message to an actor that is higher in the actor hierarchy, using the actor context with an absolute path:

 ```dart
 // Create first actor class